 Similar to traditional thrift stores, our ReStores offer a range of household items (small pieces of furniture, décor, knick-knacks, etc.), but we don’t just stop there.
 We receive individual gently-used donations and brand-new corporate donations of appliances, large furniture pieces and sets, lighting, windows and doors, dishware, books, activities and many more items.
 Stop by today to see what we have before it’s gone!

 Every item that comes through our doors is inspected before it goes on the shelf to ensure we’re selling only quality items.
 We set our price points at a fraction of their retail value so we can bring you the most affordable prices.

 We make an impact within your community

-We’ve discussed how your purchase through the ReStore supports Habitat HM’s operations, but how do we actually help our community?
+We’ve discussed how your purchase through the ReStore supports Habitat HMD’s operations, but how do we actually help our community?

 Here’s a look at the build projects we’re currently working on.
 These homes are located within the Halton and Mississauga regions so that our impact stays local.
 Create change within your community so that we see the benefits (like $175,000 in benefits to our community per home built).

 For a small contribution, our wonderful team of volunteers will ensure your purchase makes it home safely.
 This means no scratches to your purchase, no damage to your car from trying to squeeze the item in and no injury to you from struggling to lift a heavy load.